HarunMbaabu/Events-Notes-slides/README.md

 # Events

-<p> This is a github repository withslides for all events organized by Lux Academy. </p>
+<p> This is a github repository with all slides for all events organized by Lux Academy. </p>